This country-specific Q&A provides an overview to intellectual property law in United Kingdom.

 Court fees in the UK are generally considered low by international standards.
 Issue fees are calculated according to the type of relief sought and the value of the claim.
 For example, a claim for damages incurs a fee that is graduated by value, from £35 for a value up to £300, to a maximum of £10,000 for values over £200,000; a claim for an injunction in the High Court (including IPEC) incurs a fee of £528 (in addition to any fee in respect of the claim for monetary relief).

 In addition, parties may incur costs for the services of legal representatives.
-A civil claim for IP infringement in the UK courts may typically cost in the region of £50,000 to £600,000 in the IPEC.
 In the High Court, the costs are likely to be from £400,000 to several million in complex cases.